PardhuRaavi/Data-validation/README.md

 * And also checks the date, month and Year formats like date is in between (1 to 31), month (1 to 12) and year>999
 * If all the conditions are satisified then it return __-1__ and produces error message and asks user to enter the date correctly again and again till the user will enter the correct date, month and Year
 ****
-After finishig all the data validation the Main Function will print the entered Details
+After finishig all the data validation the Main Function will print the entered Details.